Characters of the Mortal Kombat series: Jarek

 Jarek is a member of the Black Dragon clan.
-Established in Mortal Kombat 4 as the last known Black Dragon, he possesses Kano's special moves and Fatalities.
-He helps defend Earthrealm against Shinnok, but falls off a cliff in the aftermath when the Special Forces attempt to arrest him.
+Established as the last known member of the Black Dragon, he possesses Kano's special moves and Fatalities.
+He helps defend Earthrealm against Shinnok, but gets thrown off a cliff by Jax in the aftermath when the Special Forces attempt to arrest him.
 In Armageddon, Jarek is revealed to have survived and develops an obsession with killing all of his opponents.
-Jarek also appears as one of the bosses in Special Forces, where he is defeated by Jax.
+Jarek also appears as one of the bosses in Special Forces (2000), in which he is defeated by Jax.
 In the Mortal Kombat X prequel comic, he is imprisoned in Outworld by Kotal Kahn.

+The character makes an appearance in the 2022 animated film Mortal Kombat Legends: Snow Blind.

-Modeled after Midway character artist Herman Sanchez, Jarek received a tepid reception for his similarities to Kano, for which he has been ranked among the series' worst characters by gaming media, in addition to his Mortal Kombat 4 arcade ending in which he throws the pursuing Sonya off a cliff.
+Modeled after Midway character artist Hernan Sanchez, Jarek received a tepid reception for his similarities to Kano.
+The endings featuring him in Mortal Kombat 4 have also been maligned for their voice acting and dialogue.